Bandwidth/ap-docs/methods/messages/redactMessageText.md

 ### Request Body

 The following must be the body of your PATCH request.
 This request does not support updating text to anything other than the empty string ("").
-This request also does not support redacting any fields other than text.
-Adding additional fields to the request body will return a 400 bad request status code.
+This API allows redacting the message text only.
+Adding additional parameters to the request body will return a 400 response code.

 <code>
 	{